About Me

 Current Research

 Carbonate landscapes often have poorly developed river networks, but are instead incredibly well drained by karst features through the bedrock iteself.
 This leads to challenges in hydrological characterisation, but also breaks conventional understanding of geomorphic response to tectonic signals, which are primarily transmitted by river networks.
-I am exploring these controls using reduced complexity landscape evolution, groundwater flow, and karst evolution models.
-Lecture at Cargese Flow and Transport Summer School coming soon on YouTube.
+I am exploring these controls using reduced complexity landscape evolution and groundwater flow models.

 Channel-hillslope coupling in landscape evolution models

 Channel-hillslope models that combine streampower erosion and diffusion are ubiquitous in the geomorphic literature.
 The channel and hillslope component models each have particular sets of assumptions about how sediment behaves.
 Can these assumptions be maintained when they are coupled together?
-A preprint is available here.
+Our paper is available here.

 Topography affects how water is stored and released from watersheds, while over long timescales, flowing water shapes topography through erosion and incision of channel networks.
 In humid climates, most storm runoff is groundwater, even in large storms.
 Typical landscape evolution models do not account for this crucial role of subsurface flow.
 To investigate the coevolution of topography and runoff generation, I coupled hydrological and landscape evolution models and found that hillslope length scales nonlinearly with subsurface transmissivity (depth-integrated hydraulic conductivity) under the influence of steady recharge.
 The paper is available here.